Metamizole: Pharmacology

+The precise mechanism of action of metamizole is unknown, although it is believed that metamizole generally exerts its action by inhibiting the COX-3 enzyme which is responsible for the biosynthesis of prostaglandins in the central nervous system (CNS)—in the brain and spinal cord.
+Prostaglandins are lipid compounds that play a role in inflammation, pain, and fever.
+By inhibiting the COX-3 enzyme in the CNS, metamizole reduces the production of prostaglandins, thereby alleviating pain, reducing fever, and potentially lessening inflammation.
+Activation of the endocannabinoid and opioidergic systems is also thought to play a role in analgesic effects of metamizole.
+Metamizole is classified as an atypical nonsteroidal anti-inflammatory drug (NSAID).
+Unlike typical NSAIDs, metamizole lacks anti-inflammatory properties in therapeutic dosage, but possesses potent analgesic effects via its action in the CNS: this central action distinguishes it from other NSAIDs, which generally exert their effects peripherally.
+The inhibition of COX-1 and COX-2 by metamizole is less potent than the inhibition of these enzymes by traditional NSAIDs.

-Its precise mechanism of action is unknown, although it is believed that inhibiting brain and spinal cord prostaglandin (fat-like molecules that are involved in inflammation, pain and fever) synthesis might be involved.
-Recently, researchers uncovered another mechanism involving metamizole being a prodrug.
-In this proposal, not yet verified by other researchers, the metamizole itself breaks down into other chemicals that are the actual active agents.
-The result is a pair of cannabinoid and NSAID arachidonic acid conjugates (although not in the strict chemical meaning of the word) of metamizole's breakdown products.
-Despite this, studies in animals have found that the CB1 cannabinoid receptor is not involved in the analgesia induced by metamizole.
-Although it seems to inhibit fevers caused by prostaglandins, especially prostaglandin E2, metamizole appears to produce its therapeutic effects by means of its metabolites, especially N-methyl-4-aminoantipyrine (MAA) and 4-Aminoantipyrine (AA).
+Metamizole is metabolized in the liver, where it is converted into active metabolites through the process of N-demethylation.
+The mechanism of action of metamizole is believed to be exerted via its active metabolites, specifically, arachidonoyl-4-methylaminoantipyrine (ARA-4-MAA) and arachidonoyl-4-aminoantipyrine (ARA-4-AA).
+This mechanism of action has been compared to paracetamol and its active arachidonic acid metabolite AM404.
+The CB1 receptor inverse agonist AM-251 was able to reduce the cataleptic response and thermal analgesia of metamizole.
+Another study found its antihyperalgesic effect reversed by the CB2 inverse agonist AM-630 Although it seems to inhibit fevers caused by prostaglandins, especially prostaglandin E2, metamizole appears to produce its therapeutic effects by means of its metabolites, especially N-methyl-4-aminoantipyrine (MAA) and 4-aminoantipyrine (AA) which form through the FAAH enzyme to create arachidonoyl-4-methylaminoantipyrine (ARA-4-MAA) and arachidonoyl-4-aminoantipyrine (ARA-4-AA).

+Metamizole likely induces the CYP2B6 and CYP3A4 enzymes.

 History

-Ludwig Knorr was a student of Emil Fischer who won the Nobel Prize for his work on purines and sugars, which included the discovery of phenylhydrazine.
+Ludwig Knorr was a student of Emil Fischer, who won the Nobel Prize for his work on purines and sugars, which included the discovery of phenylhydrazine.
 In the 1880s, Knorr was trying to make quinine derivatives from phenylhydrazine, and instead made a pyrazole derivative, which after a methylation, he made into phenazone, also called antipyrine, which has been called "the 'mother' of all modern antipyretic analgesics."
 Sales of that drug exploded, and in the 1890s chemists at Teerfarbenfabrik Meister, Lucius & Co. (a precursor of Hoechst AG which is now Sanofi), made another derivative called pyramidon which was three times more active than antipyrine.

 In 1893, a derivative of antipyrine, aminopyrine, was made by Friedrich Stolz at Hoechst.
 Yet later, chemists at Hoechst made a derivative, melubrine (sodium antipyrine aminomethanesulfonate), which was introduced in 1913; finally in 1920, metamizole was synthesized.
 Metamizole is a methyl derivative of melubrine and is also a more soluble prodrug of pyramidon.
 Metamizole was first marketed in Germany as "Novalgin" in 1922.